Why should we be worried about the most polluting industries?

 The oil and gas industry contributes to air pollution in countries that produce or consume these fossil fuels.
 Fossil fuel burning produces greenhouse gases, carbon dioxide, and nitrous oxide, which are highly potent at trapping heat in the atmosphere.

 As a result of these emissions, air quality is worse near oil and gas production sites.
 In some cases, the air pollution from these sites extends to many miles downwind.
 This can result in respiratory problems for people in surrounding communities.

-The pollution produced by oil and gas sites results from incomplete combustion, which happens when there isn’t enough oxygen for complete burning.
+The pollution produced by oil and gas sites results from incomplete combustion when there isn’t enough oxygen for complete burning.
 For example, whenever you see a puff of smoke or flying embers from your car’s exhaust pipe, that’s incomplete combustion.

 Carbon dioxide (CO 2 ), nitrous oxide (N 2 O), methane (CH 4 ), and non-methane volatile organic compounds (NMVOCs) are all products released during this incomplete combustion process.
 Volatile organic compounds are commonly found in solvents, cleaners, adhesives, and paints.

 Despite being present at low concentrations in our atmosphere on average every year, some places have significantly higher concentrations due to their proximity to specific sources of pollution.